 The Division of Library Services has a specific Project Team overseeing and supporting the services for Ontario, and members are in frequent contact with the Librarian there.
-The physical collection at Burlington will continue to grow as different courses are developed for Canada.
+The physical collection at Burlington will continue to grow.
 Such growth will be informed by local academic staff and education standards.